HardiChandra/BIDM---Effect-of-Online-Education/README.md

 the Data Source folder contains the data that we have cleansed Project report represents the result while Online Education - Project Presentation - Final.pptx is the presentation file which also represents the result

+Screenshot of one of the findings :
+![Screenshot of one of the findings] (https://github.com/HardiChandra/BIDM---Effect-of-Online-Education/blob/master/Correlation.jpg)